 Indirect cost rate rates may vary for each agency.
-Application of indirect cost rates will be addressed within the Operating Plan (Exhibit C).
+Application of indirect cost rates will be addressed within the Operating Plan (See Exhibit C) for template.

 When indirect cost rates are applied to federal reimbursements, the Parties agree to the following: